 which is impossible because not all of the components of the right member are zero. █

 The n-dimensional vectors defined in Section 1 (sometimes called coordinate vectors) are an example of a more general structure called a vector space over a field.
-To qualify, a set of vectors must be a commutative group under vector addition, and scalar multiplication must obey the first five conditions given in Section 1:
+To qualify, a set of vectors must be a commutative group under vector addition, and scalar multiplication must obey the first four conditions given in Section 1:

 The other two can be derived from these.